elmah/Elmah/README.txt

     Microsoft SQL Server Error Log

-   If you are using the Microsoft SQL Server (2000 or later) for your error log then you should re-create the stored procedures found in the supplied SQL script (see SQLServer.sql).
+   If you are using Microsoft SQL Server (2000 or later) for your error log then you should re-create the stored procedures found in the supplied SQL script (see SQLServer.sql).
 The script does not contain DDL DROP or ALTER statements so you will have to drop the stored procedures manually before applying the CREATE PROCEDURE parts of the